Vantiq/vantiq-extension-sources/camelConnector/README.md

 Messages sent to Vantiq from the component/connector will arrive as VAIL objects, where the property names correspond to the Map keys.
 The Vantiq Component expects messages in an exchange to arrive in the form of a Java Map.
-However, messages arriving in Json format will be accepted as well.
+However, messages arriving in JSON format will be accepted as well.
 When constructing your Camel Application, you must keep this in mind.

 ## Messages from the Source